 The benefits of these implementation costs are a bit vague, nebulous and can be harder to quantify.
 This makes the task of confidently investing in a new ERP system somewhat challenging.

 This is a phenomenon we observe for many of our clients.
-The downside of waiting too long to reconcile the costs and benefits of a new ERP system is that you are more likely to wait until it’s too late – or, at the very least, wait until you have no choice but to replace your system.
+The downside of not reconciling the costs and benefits of a new ERP system is that you are more likely to wait until it’s too late to implement a new system – or, at the very least, wait until you have no choice but to replace your system.

-So what can you do to get ahead and accurately weigh the implementation costs versus the cost of inefficiency if you don’t implement?
+How can you accurately weigh implementation costs versus the cost of waiting and continuing to experience inefficiencies?

 3. Define how your organization will achieve those benefits.
-Numbers in a business case are meaningless without clear and tangible steps on how to achieve them.
-In order to fully “operationalize” these potential business benefits, your team will need to outline the steps and owners of the steps to realizing those benefits.
-For example, which specific software modules and business process changes will be required to achieve the expected benefit of increased inventory turns?
-How exactly will the processes be changed to reduce your process cycle times?
-Answering a multitude of questions such as these will ensure that you realize expected business benefits rather than creating a business case that collects dust on a shelf.
-It will also provide a strong foundation for downstream organizational change management, training, and employee communications activities.
+Numbers in a business case are meaningless without clear and tangible steps for how to achieve them.
+Your team should outline the steps and assign ownership.
+For example, which specific software modules and business process changes will be required to achieve the benefit of increased inventory turns?
+How exactly will processes be changed to reduce your process cycle times?
+Answering questions such as these will ensure that you realize expected business benefits rather than creating a business case that collects dust.
+It will also provide a strong foundation for downstream organizational change management, training and employee communication activities.

-Unfortunately, there is never a good time to start an enterprise software initiative, but it’s something that most organizations need to further their businesses, scale for growth, increase revenue and improve delivery to their customers.
+Unfortunately, there is never a good time to start an enterprise software initiative, but it’s something that most organizations need in order to remove inefficiencies, scale for growth, increase revenue and improve delivery to their customers.